 There are a number of grant opportunities available to faculty through the Center for the Advancement of Teaching and Learning and the Academic Technology and Computing Committee.
 For additional internal and external funding opportunities, visit the university's Faculty Funding website.

 CATL's Teaching and Learning Grants program supports innovative teaching and learning projects.
 Grants typically range from $1,000 to $5,000, although smaller and larger proposals will be considered.
 Grants generally support start-up and one-time expenses (materials, stipends, and so on), and do not pay for ongoing operational costs.
 These grants do not fund a course release.

 We welcome applications from individual full-time teaching faculty and from teams at Elon (the team leader must be full-time teaching faculty).
 Applications are reviewed by a faculty committee each fall and spring semester.

-Application: Teaching and Learning Grant Application Form
+Application for small grants: Teaching and Learning Small Grant Application Form

 Small grants (typically under $500): Applications accepted and reviewed on a rolling basis through the year.